-Recognizing that a national ID is the hallmark of authoritarian government, our nation traditionally has balked at creating one.
 Passed by Congress in 2005 without serious debate, the REAL ID Act requires states to produce standardized driver's licenses and to store the drivers' information in nationally connected databases - creating a de facto national ID card.
 By placing personally identifiable information in databases accessible across the country, REAL ID makes the information more vulnerable to identity theft and misuse.

-As the ACLU sounded the alarm over privacy concerns, state officials were horrified by the net costs of implementing the new system: \$250 million over the first five years.
+As the ACLU sounded the alarm over privacy concerns, state officials were horrified by REALID's expense.
+In Washington, the net costs of implementing the new system would be \$250 million over the first five years, according to a survey by the American Association of Motor Vehicle Administrators.

 With strong bipartisan votes, the Legislature passed a measure prohibiting state implementation of the Act, unless the federal government fully funds it and provides stronger protections for privacy.
-Senators Mary Margaret Haugen, Dan Swecker and Ed Murray sponsored legislation.
+Senators Mary Margaret Haugen, Dan Swecker and Ed Murray sponsored the legislation.
+By summer, 17 states had adopted measures rejecting REAL ID.